 The hash table suggested in the previous example is inappropriate for implementing our city database, because it cannot perform efficient range queries.
 The B+-tree of Section 10.5.1 supports large databases, insertion and deletion of data records, and range queries.
-However, a simple linear index as described in Section 10.1 would be more appropriate if the database is created once, and then never changed, such as an atlas distributed on a CD-ROM.
+However, a simple linear index as described in Section 10.1 would be more appropriate if the database is created once, and then never changed, such as an atlas distributed on a CD or accessed from a website.